RaccoonCodes/WatchNest-API/README.md

 **Theses changes made little to no impact to performance so Time Complexity is still the same after these changes were made**

-**The Main Application is Complete and a new README is Added for more info about the front-end work**
+**The Main Application is Complete.
+It's on its own Repository called WatchNest-MainApp**

 ## Table of Contents